Griezmann sidelined with thigh injury

-Barcelona forward Antoine Griezmann has suffered a thigh muscle injury, the LaLiga club have confirmed.

-The France international was replaced by Luis Suarez at half-time of Saturday's 1-0 victory away to Real Valladolid.
+The France international was replaced by Luis Suarez at half-time of Sunday's (AEST) 1-0 victory away to Real Valladolid.

 Medical tests on Sunday showed Griezmann has damaged the quadriceps in his right leg and is facing a spell out of action.